gerrygold/accumulo-examples/README.md

 The example code can connect to the MiniCluster using the Accumulo Shell to inspect tables and change configuration.

-To start a shell, run the MiniClusterShell class in a terminal via
+To start a shell, run the MiniClusterShell class in a terminal after building the JAR with dependencies

-	mvn exec:java -Dexec.mainClass="org.apache.accumulo.example.util.MiniClusterShell"
+	java -cp examples-0.0.1-SNAPSHOT-jar-with-dependencies.jar org.apache.accumulo.examples.util.MiniAccumuloShell

 or from within an IDE.